pho-veteran/stoom/reports.md

 Loading : Load from database (fallback)
 Loading : Request sync from participants

-Loading --> Ready : Data loaded
+Loading --> Ready : Data loaded or sync received
-Loading --> Ready : Sync response received

 Ready : Whiteboard ready for use
 Ready : Connected to LiveKit DataChannel